Welcome to KPC

 Mission: To provide a gathering place where people come together to express themselves creatively, exchange ideas, share culture, and connect with one another.

 Vision: For KPC to be a community where people of all ages, incomes, and backgrounds are uplifted, inspired, and connected to one another through performances and shared experiences.

 Values: Accessible for all ages and incomes, provides a breadth of performance; music, dance, theater, film, lectures etc., reflects the diversity of the community.

-The notion of building a theatre in Kirkland germinated from Village Theatre’s search for a new facility in the mid-1980s.
-Community and business leaders came together to create a home for the company in Kirkland by building a new theatre in Kirkland’s picturesque downtown, within easy walking distance of Kirkland’s many fine restaurants, shops, and galleries.
+The notion of building a theater in Kirkland germinated from Village Theatre’s search for a new facility in the mid-1980s.
+Community and business leaders came together to create a home for the company in Kirkland by building a new theater in Kirkland’s picturesque downtown, within easy walking distance of Kirkland’s many fine restaurants, shops, and galleries.

-Designed by Becker Architects, our 397 seat theatre is spacious, yet retains an intimate feel.
-The farthest seat is just 13 rows – 40 feet – from the stage; the steep rake of the house provides excellent sightlines throughout the theatre.
+Designed by Becker Architects, our 394 seat theater is spacious, yet retains an intimate feel.
+The farthest seat is just 13 rows – 40 feet – from the stage; the steep rake of the house provides excellent sightlines throughout the theater.
 The seats are ample with extra leg room for comfortable seating.
-The acoustics in the theatre are designed to work equally well for both music and the spoken word.
+The acoustics in the theater are designed to work equally well for both music and the spoken word.

 Kirkland Performance Center acknowledges that our theater occupies the unceded, traditional land of the Coast Salish Peoples, which includes but is not limited to the Duwamish, Stillaguamish, Snoqualmie, Suquamish, Muckleshoot, and Tulalip Peoples, past and present.
 We honor with gratitude the land itself and the people who have stewarded it throughout generations.